A wide landscape view of the French Alps in Provence, with green valleys, rolling hills, and distant snow-topped mountains under a bright blue sky.

 Where high mountains, vineyard trails, and coastal paths meet food, culture, and adventure.

-France is a country built for movement and discovery.
-Its vast network of GR routes, vineyard trails, and alpine circuits invite you to walk, hike, and trek through landscapes that change dramatically from region to region.
+France is made for exploration — a country built around walking, hiking, and slow travel.
+Its vast network of GR routes, vineyard trails, and alpine circuits invite you to experience self-guided walking holidays that move at your own pace.
 From the cliffs of Brittany to the high passes of the Alps, every path reveals something new.

 Adventure here doesn’t stop with walking.
-Hike rugged mountain trails, cycle through wine country, paddle quiet rivers, or swim in alpine lakes and Mediterranean coves.
-France offers outdoor experiences as varied as its landscapes.
+Explore rugged mountain trails, cycle through wine country, paddle quiet rivers, or swim in alpine lakes and Mediterranean coves.
+France offers outdoor adventures as varied as its landscapes — from the lavender fields of Provence to the snow-capped peaks of the Alps.
+Add relaxed cycling holidays along canals, coastlines, and countryside lanes, and you’ll find endless ways to discover the country by human power.

 Slow travel doesn’t mean standing still.
 Take your time exploring France on foot, on the trail, or across mountain, river, and coast — wherever the path leads.